eleetyson/mimeme/README.md

-\*To see the frontend for this application, head over to <https://github.com/eleetyson/mimeme-frontend>\*
+\*To see the frontend repo for this application, head over to <https://github.com/eleetyson/mimeme-frontend>\*

 **Mimeme** is Greek for 'that which is imitated'.
 It's in reference to this word that evolutionary biologist Richard Dawkins coined the term **meme** in his 1976 book, The Selfish Gene: